 Add the flour.

-Knead until you obtain a well-combined dough.
+Knead until you obtain a well-mixed dough.

 Place the bowl in a sheltered place (in the turned-off oven or inside the microwave).